sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API allows you to record additional information about the customer in a plain text format.
+This API allows you to record additional information about the customer.

 ### Resource Information
 Parameter | Description